la2050/archive/_projects/2015/blind-childrens-center-to-strengthen-new-social-skills-program-with-creative-growth-center.md

   production of our Social Skills Curriculum Kit.

    Our ask through LA2050 is solely for the construction and outfitting of the proposed CREATIVE GROWTH CENTER, which would support the activities of the Social Skills Program at the Blind Children's Center.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We estimate the proposed work with cost approximately $100,000.
-We intend to cover any additional cost, if necessary, through additional grantseeking as well as major donor appeals.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- CREATIVE GROWTH CENTER

-   At the Blind Children's Center

-   Construct New Playhouse with ADA compliant restroom - $50,000 Equip Playhouse with adaptive equipment - $5,000

-   Construct Sensory Garden - $25,000
-   Equip Sensory Garden with adaptive equipment - $15,000

-   Upgrade Outdoor Lunch Area - $5,000

-   Total Project Budget - $100,000*

-   * All estimates include material and labor
 How do you plan to scale the success of your proposal?: >- At the end of the 3-year project, we will compile our findings in a user-friendly, interactive “Social Skills Curriculum Kit” which will be made